 “I sit on Glasgow’s Children Panel and yesterday we were able to take a young man off Compulsory Supervision measures.
 He had truanted for the last 4 years, but has now re-engaged with life solely because of the MCR programme.
 He is more positive, gets up in the morning and knows what job ultimately he would like to do.
 It was lovely to hear how this young man’s views on life and education had completely changed since his involvement in the programme.”

-As well as supporting our young people with an incredible volunteer mentor*, who will encourage and guide that young person through secondary, we support the city’s most vulnerable.
+As well as supporting our young people with an incredible MCR Pathways recruits volunteer mentors.
+Glaswegians from all walks of life have pledged their support.
+As many are under 35 as over 65.
+Two-thirds fit in mentoring alongside busy work and home lives.
+Providing a listening, encouraging ear for one hour a week.” who will encourage and guide that young person through secondary, we support the city’s most vulnerable.
 Those who are at risk from disengaging with education completely.

-At the beginning of the year MCR Pathways* piloted a programme to re-engage those young people who face incredibly challenging issues and barriers.
+At the beginning of the year MCR Pathways is a Scottish charity.
+Currently in 15 Glasgow schools we have a city-wide expansion plan & national ambition to ensure every care-experienced young person is supported through their education.” piloted a programme to re-engage those young people who face incredibly challenging issues and barriers.

 This programme introduces them to an informal educational environment where MCR and our partners, including Young Firefighters and Young Movers, build confidence, self esteem and social skills.
 Our young people also develop team-building and problem solving skills through various group work activities.
 By the end of the programme, they’re reintegrated into education and vital aspirations have been sparked.